Harvard-CS145/cs145-21-project3/README.md

 ## Getting Started

-This project inherits your Fattree topology and application settings in project 1.
-Copy `topology/p4app_fat.json` from your project 1 directory to this directory.
+This project inherits the application settings in project 1.
+We provide the Fattree topology file `topology/fat_tree_app.json` that couples with our testing scripts.
+Note that the switch port mapping in `topology/fat_tree_app.json` might be different with your mapping in project 1.

 In project 1, we distributed traffic across two separated core switches for different application (`controller_fat_twocore.py`).
 But this is not efficient enough.
 For instance, if one application stops working, then its corresponding core switch is wasted.
 Thus, we need a more advanced routing strategy -- ECMP.
 At the end of ECMP experiment, you are expected to see even higher throughput of iperf and lower latency of Memcached, and better video quality, compared with `controller_fat_twocore.py`.